ArenKDesai/ArenWebsite/hugo-arendesai.com/content/lmpforecasting.md

 <a href="../index.html">home</a>

-### Locational Market Price (LMP) Forecasting
-*Forecasting, Machine Learning (ML), LASSO Regression, Deep Neural Networks (DNN)*

-A deep exploration of locational market price (LMP) data focused on Madison, WI.
-Multiple data sources were used and coordinated with data engineers to develop a [LEAR](https://www.mdpi.com/1996-1073/9/8/621) and deep neural network (DNN) model that captures the spatiotemporal nature of LMP data, and allows for a 2-week forecast.
-This is used by Madison Gas & Electric's (MGE's) energy traders to maximize potential revenue.
+A deep exploration of locational market price (LMP) data focused on Madison, WI for Madison Gas & Electric (MGE).
+Multiple data sources were used and coordinated with data engineers to develop a [temporal fusion transformer](https://arxiv.org/abs/1912.09363) that captures the spatiotemporal nature of LMP data, allows for a 2-week forecast, and maintains explainability.
+This is used by MGE energy traders to maximize potential revenue.
+PyTorch and Tensorflow were both used for the temporal fusion transformer, and a large quantity of SQL and BeanShell (Java child language) was written to move and download data.

 Code is restricted.
+Ask me for details.